ferd/ReVault/USAGE.md

 ## Installing

-No pre-built artficats are currently provided.
+No prebuilt artifacts are currently provided.
 You must [build and compile from source](#Building) to run and install ReVault.

-If you were to want pre-built artifacts, contact the maintainers about it so this could eventually get set up.
+If you were to want prebuilt artifacts, contact the maintainers about it so this could eventually get set up.
 Otherwise there is no incentive to the current maintainer team (of one) to actually provide this.

 ### Requirements

-ReVault is tested on both Linux (AlmaLinux, Raspberry Pi OS) and MacOS (M1 and M2 processors on Sonoma or later).
+ReVault is tested on both Linux (AlmaLinux, Raspberry Pi OS) and macOS (M1 and M2 processors on Sonoma or later).
 Also it runs on whatever the GitHub runners are running as a Docker environment.

-It expects a case-sensitive filesystem; While a case-insensitive file system might work, there's a much higher chance that synchronization costs over the network and conflict detection will be way too eager and it isn't a recommended environment.
+It expects a case-sensitive file system; While a case-insensitive file system might work, there's a much higher chance that synchronization costs over the network and conflict detection will be way too eager and it isn't a recommended environment.

-It is currently un-tested on Windows (because the maintainer's Windows computer is an old piece of garbage that can't boot well anymore), and it is unknown how it will behave with Windows's shorter file path limitations.
+It is currently untested on Windows (because the maintainer's Windows computer is an old piece of garbage that can't boot well anymore), and it is unknown how it will behave with Windows's shorter file path limitations.

-Additionally, most key tests for the software are run using a filesystem that is Unicode-aware.
+Additionally, most key tests for the software are run using a file system that is Unicode-aware.
 You may need to configure variables for your terminal to support it, such as:

 ```
 LANG: C.UTF-8